russelljjarvis/teiili/docs/scripts/Getting started.md

 ```
 sudo python3 setup.py install
 ```
-This will install all dependencies, as well as requirements.
+This will install all requirements and dependencies.
-Furthermore, it will build pre-defined neuron and synapse models and place them in `teili/models/equations`.
+It will also build pre-defined neuron and synapse models and place them in `teili/models/equations`.

-In case you want to re-build the pre-defined models you need to navigate to the `model` folder
+In case you want to re-build the pre-defined models you need to navigate to the `model` folder:
 ```
 cd teili/models/
 ```